 We provide digital tools for communication and cooperation so as to be able to promote productivity, efficient use of resources and collaboration while at the same time limiting travel.
 Vitrolife has elected to have a policy for company cars ordered from 2020, where CO2 emissions may not be higher than 50 g/km.

-Due to the fact that Vitrolife’s products are temperature-sensitive, air-freight is necessary even though this impacts the environment.
+Due to the fact that Vitrolife’s products are temperature-sensitive, air-freight is necessary even though this impacts the climate.

 Vitrolife has developed tools to calculate how to fill the refrigerated boxes optimally.
 Vitrolife’s first choice is to use professional freight carriers with efficient transportation systems that optimise shipments through bundling and transportation routes, thus reducing CO2 emissions and costs.
 Vitrolife strives to reduce the amount of refrigerated freight by informing customers about CO2 emissions generated by transportation, thereby encouraging customers, for example, to order larger quantities on fewer occasions.